joereddington/Slides-2019-10-09-UCLAN/cm.md

 # Wednesday

-* like tuesday, but you procrastinated the hard scenes
+* like Tuesday, but you procrastinated the hard scenes
 * Like Tuesday but you now believe you'll do it so they are easier.
 * We expect university students to hit about 80,000 words at the end of Wednesday
 * Day of blood.
 Not drafted at close of play = deleted.